m1ckywill/sofle-keymap/README.md

 **Layer 2:**

-Not happy with this layer currently, will leave function keys on here but want to move
+Not happy with this layer currently, will leave function keys on here but want to move all sorts of things around (see to do list)

 **Layer 3:**

-TBC
+TBC - currently arrow keys